MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 This data export doesn't include:

+- Data available in the user's settings, including:
+  - user profile
-- Data in the user's settings (including profile, the tenants (networks) of which they're members, their account activity, applications, notifications, and language preferences, and their org chart)
+  - tenants (networks) of which the user is a member
+  - user account activity, applications, notifications, and language preference
+  - org chart
 - User activity data
+- Bookmarked messages
+- Group membership
-- Bookmarked messages, group membership, followed or following users, or followed topics
+- Followed or following users, or followed topics
 - File attachments stored in SharePoint<br>

 <br>